Is In-Context Learning a Type of Error-Driven Learning? Evidence from the Inverse Frequency Effect in Structural Priming: Current Study

-The models vary in size, and correspondingly, in their ICL capabilities.
-We predict that there will be a stronger IFE as size increases.\footnote{We also tested the LSTM models from \citep{gulordava2018colorless} with the \texttt{Concatenation} mode and found no evidence of structural priming.}
+We study a set of Transformer models that have been claimed to show ICL capabilities to varying extents \citep{lee2023exploring}.
+First, we used \textbf{GPT2} \cite{radford2019language} in three of its sizes (\textsc{small, medium, large}), with 85M, 302M, and 708M parameters, respectively.
+All versions were loaded from the package \texttt{transformerLens} \cite{nanda2022transformerlens}.
+Second, we used \textbf{Llama2} \cite{touvron2023llama} in three versions: \textsc{7b} (6.5B parameters), \textsc{7b-chat} (6.5B parameters), and \textsc{13b} (13B parameters).
+All versions were loaded using the Huggingface \texttt{transformers} library \cite{wolf2019huggingface}.
+Finally, we used \textbf{GPT3-base} \cite{brown2020language} with the \textsc{davinci-002} version (175B parameters), accessed via the OpenAI API.
+The models vary in size, and correspondingly, in their ICL capabilities, as it has been argued that larger models show stronger ICL capability (e.g., \citealp{wei2023larger, dong-etal-2024-survey, chen-etal-2025-icleval}).
+We predict that there will be a stronger IFE as size increases.\footnote{We also tested the LSTM models from \citet{gulordava2018colorless} with the \texttt{Concatenation} mode and found no evidence of structural priming.}